gaph-pucrs/Memphis-V/docs/Platform.md

 ## Applications

-MA-Memphis runs _applications_ composed of _tasks_.
+Memphis-V runs _applications_ composed of _tasks_.
 A standard set of applications is included in [applications directory](/applications).
 Each .c file inside an application folder is generated as a task.
 The image below shows a communicating task graph model of almost all applications included:

 ![ctg](fig/ctg.png)

-To add a new application to MA-Memphis, you can add it directly to the [applications directory](/applications), or inside the application directory of a generated testcase.
+To add a new application to Memphis-V, you can add it directly to the [applications directory](/applications), or inside the application directory of a generated testcase.

 ## Management Application

-The MA-Memphis main differential is being Application-managed.
+The Memphis-V main differential is being Application-managed.
 The Management Application can be distributed between various many-cores.
 The main advantage is leveraging the parallelism in management, by pipelining it into observation, decision and actuation tasks.
 Another possibility is to parallelize the management into functions, i.e., separating, for example, DVFS management from migration management.
-MA-Memphis is bundled with the following MA tasks:
+Memphis-V is bundled with the following MA tasks:

 * **RT Monitor (Obvservation):** Receives messages periodically from the kernel LLM (Low-Level Monitor) and detects if a deadline from a real-time task has been violated to send this information to the Decision task.
 * **QoS Migration (Decision):** Stores information about the latest missed deadlines.